usnistgov/metaschema/website/content/specification/_index.md

 ```

 # JSON Representational Form

+In all cases, `@name` value is used as the property name.

 In JSON a flag instance is represented as an [object member](https://datatracker.ietf.org/doc/html/rfc8259#section-2) (also called a "[property]()") with an associated value.